 The consequence of not being accessible

 No organisation, be it a University or a local council, would want to be named and shamed for their inaccessibility.
 But that is the risk you are taking by not being accessible.
 There are about 14.1 million disabled people in the UK.

 The public sector is relied on to set an example, and to provide information to as many people as possible.
 Negating your responsibility for accessibility could land you in trouble.

-Not only are you breaching the Public Bodies Accessibility Regulations, you are breaching the Equality Act 2010.
+Not only are you breaching the Public Bodies Accessibility Regulations, but you are also breaching the Equality Act 2010.
 You are opening yourself to the chance of being legally challenged for not being accessible.

 There has been no case law in the UK of an individual or disability rights campaign launching legal challenges regarding web accessibility.
 But with this regulation comes increased responsibility, and increased pressure.
 It is reasonable to expect there to be a significant amount of public pressure once this regulation comes into force in September 2020.